andrewlin16/d2matchdb/README.md

 d2matchdb
 =========

-d2matchdb is a small Python 3 project consisting of a few scripts to fetch, store, and query information about Dota 2 matches.
+d2matchdb is a small Python 3 project consisting of a few tools/scripts to fetch, store, and query information about Dota 2 matches into/from a SQLite database.

 Usage
 -----